Paul DeJong Player Props: Cardinals vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 9.7 K/9 to lead MLB.
+- The White Sox pitching staff leads the league with a collective 9.8 strikeouts per nine innings.

-- The White Sox's 4.58 team ERA ranks 23rd across all league pitching staffs.
+- The White Sox's 4.56 team ERA ranks 24th among all MLB pitching staffs.

-- White Sox pitchers combine to surrender 123 total home runs at a rate of 1.4 per game (third-most in baseball).
+- White Sox pitchers combine to allow 124 total home runs at a rate of 1.4 per game (fourth-most in baseball).

-- Toussaint (0-1) pitches for the White Sox to make his third start of the season.

-- In his last appearance on Sunday, the right-hander tossed 3 2/3 innings against the Oakland Athletics, allowing two earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.